 This factsheet was last updated by Lisa Ayling, solicitor and employment law specialist, and by Rachel Suff.

-Rachel Suff: Employee Relations Adviser
+Rachel Suff: Senior Employee Relations Adviser

 Explore our related content

-Commonly asked questions on the legal issues relating to maternity, paternity, shared parental and adoption leave and pay
+Answers to commonly asked legal questions relating to maternity, paternity, shared parental and adoption leave and pay

 Explores maternity and paternity provision in the workplace and employers’ attitudes towards legislative changes due to come into force in 2017